The following notes were left the past couple

 June 25:

 Had a relaxing vacation at the cabin.
-The mosquitoes are very bad this
+The mosquitoes are very bad this time

-dogs (Toby & Sadie) also enjoyed the trip.
+(Toby & Sadie) also enjoyed the trip.
 Vermont is truly a beautiful

 State.